 - Having long waiting times,

-- Having employees who do not understand the needs of the customers,
+- Having employees who don’t understand customers’ needs,

 - Having too much automation and little human contact,

-Remember, customer wait times must be minimized to create a positive customer experience. ✅ Therefore, responsiveness should be better than your competitors.
-Also, you need to offer simple and intuitive usability coupled with attractive “design” to reduce consumer effort and promote customer conversion.
+Consequently, responsiveness should be better than that of your competitors.
+Also, you need to offer simple, intuitive ergonomics combined with attractive design to reduce consumer effort and encourage customer conversion

 If you want to know how to convert your prospects into customers, then read this article! ⚡

-Measuring customer satisfaction before and after the implementation of a strategy is essential.👌 Customer audits allow you to identify priority actions to implement.
+Measuring customer satisfaction before and after implementing a strategy is essential.👌 Customer audits help to identify the priority actions to beimplemented

-Then, by clearly defining your goals, you can evaluate whether they were achieved and identify the changes needed to continuously improve your prospecting plan.
+Then, by clearly defining your objectives, you can assess whether they have been achieved and identify the changes needed to continually improve your prospecting plan

-👉 To track the progress and relevance of ongoing actions, benchmark KPIs can be referenced to calculate the ROI (Return on Investment) of a strategy .
-Of course, you need to choose a metric that matches your objectives. 🎯 When researching customer satisfaction, we recommend you use the following 3 KPIs:
+👉 To monitor the progress and relevance of ongoing actions, benchmark KPIs can be referenced to calculate the ROI (Return on Investment) of a strategy .

 1. NPS or Net Promoter Score

-NPS is a metric that is used to see how customers tend to recommend your brand. 🗣️ In other words, you want to know what percentage of your customers are likely to say good or bad things about your product, service and company.
+NPS is a metric that is used to find out how likely customers are to recommend your brand. 🗣️ In other words, you want to know what percentage of your customers are likely to say good or bad things about your product, service or company

-👉 Therefore, using the NPS, you can classify your customers into three categories: Promoter, Passive and Detractor.
+👉 Therefore, using NPS, you can classify your customers into three categories: Promoter, Passive and Detractor

 2. CES or Customer Effort Score

-This allows you to address the usability and simplicity of your customer loyalty and retention channels. 🤝 The less effort your customers put in, the fewer friction points and “pain points” that impact your conversion rates.
+This allows you to address the usability and simplicity of your customer acquisition and loyaltychannels. 🤝 The less effort your customers put in, the fewer friction points and “pain points” that impact your conversion rates

 3. CSAT or Customer Satisfaction Score

-Finally, CSAT is an effective way to measure customer satisfaction more accurately. 🔍 You can measure it by adding questions to your satisfaction survey, for example: “Overall, are you satisfied with the product, the reception, the delivery, the response from the customer service?”
+Finally, CSAT is an effective way of measuring customer satisfaction more accurately. 🔍 You can measure it by adding questions to your satisfaction survey, for example, “Overall, are you satisfied with the product, the welcome, the delivery, the response from customer service?”

-👉 This KPI is great for being able to see all points of the customer journey.
-This allows you to evaluate the efficiency of your customer service, or even the correspondence between the last product sold and the consumers’ expectations.
+👉 This KPI is ideal for being able to see all points of the customer journey.
+This allows you to assess the effectiveness of your customer service or even the correspondence between the last product sold and consumer expectations

-In conclusion, segmentation information about your customers, such as socio-professional categories, preferred products, and behavioral data, is a potential goldmine and helps you properly define your brand positioning. 🧲
+In conclusion, segmentation information about your customers, such as socio-professional categories, preferred products and behavioural data, represents a potential goldmine and helps you to define your marketing positioning. 🧲

 Today’s biggest challenge is collecting enough data to drive marketing campaigns and help customer service representatives find the most relevant ways to improve your customer experience strategy. 👌

-Customer-centric companies increase their retention rates and repeat purchase rates year over year.
+Customer-centric businesses increase their retention and repeat purchase rates year on year.
 And that’s no coincidence! 🙏

-Customer satisfaction refers to how satisfied a group of customers is with a product or service at a given time. 💯 This can be measured by satisfaction surveys.
-In this customer satisfaction survey, customer feedback is collected on several questions.
+Customer satisfaction refers to the degree to which a group of customers is satisfied with a product or service at a given time. 💯 This can be measured by satisfaction questionnaires.
+In this survey, customer feedback is collected on a number of issues

-While, customer experience (CX) is the sum of all customer interactions at each touchpoint with your brand.
-It lives throughout the buying process and shows the overall experience of a customer.
-Ideally, it should be seamless, 💦 seamless, and provide unforgettable moments for consumers.
+It lives throughout the buying process and shows a customer’s overall experience.
+Ideally, it should be fluid, 💦 seamless and offer consumers unforgettable moments

-👉 Therefore, the difference between customer satisfaction and customer experience lies in the information provided to brands!
+👉 Consequently, the difference between customer satisfaction and customer experience lies in the information provided to brands!

-A customer experience can’t be defined the same way for every business, since every business is different and so are your customers. 🥰 However, there are some indicators that you are on the right track for a successful customer experience:
+A customer experience cannot be defined in the same way for all businesses, since every business is different and so are your customers. 🥰

-- If you are using customer feedback to improve your offering.
+- If you use customer feedback to improve your offering.

 - If listening to the voice of the customer is your brand’s top priority.

-- If you have a system in place to collect feedback and actively analyze it.
+- If you put in place a system for collecting feedback and actively analysing it.

-- If you seek friction reduction and problem-solving from your customers.
+- If you focus on reducing friction and solving your customers’ problems.

-💡 Ultimately, delivering a great customer experience means asking your customers the right questions, listening to their answers, and acting on their feedback!
+💡 Ultimately, delivering an excellent customer experience means asking your customers the right questions, listening to their answers!

-The purpose of the customer experience pyramid is to help companies measure their performance.💹 So improve your processes to best meet consumer needs and maximize positive experiences.
+The aim of the Customer Experience Pyramid is to help companies measure their performance.💹 So improve your processes to best meet consumer needs and maximise positive experiences